-This guide is designed to ensure research is accurate, credible, and engaging.
+This guide is designed to support accurate, credible, and engaging data.
 Use it as a tool to find information and data for presentations, papers, and conversation.

-Remember that your research and presentations will be viewed by instructors and peers who are expecting to see academic resources, and not just information you found using Google or other sources which may be questionable, bias, or simply lack credibility or factual correctness.
+Remember that your research and presentations will be evaluated by instructors who expect academic resources and not just online information which may be questionable, biased, or may be lacking in credibility or factual correctness.

 To quickly find what you need, please use these links:

 Use this page to find print and e-book resources on your topic.